PienTian/bodgeSiteUpDownChecker/README.md

 `>.\bodgeSiteUpDownChecker.ps1 example.com`

-## powershell script running issue
+## If you have powershell script running issue
 As admin, run `Set-ExecutionPolicy RemoteSigned` and